Social care - Charging for non-residential services

 If you need social care, the local authority will decide if you need to pay towards the cost.
-This section looks at when social services may charge you for non-residential care services you get in the community.
-This section is for anyone affected by mental illness.
-This information is for adults affected by mental illness in England.
-It’s also for their loved ones and carers and anyone interested in this subject
+This factsheet looks at when social services may charge you for non-residential care services you get in the community.
+This information is for adults affected by mental illness in England and their loved ones and carers.
+It’s also for anyone else interested in the subject.

 If you would like more advice or information you can contact our Advice and Information Service by clicking here.

 - You might have to pay for some or all your social care costs, or it might be free.
 This depends on your financial circumstances.
 This also applies to your carer if they’re receiving social care support for their caring role.

 - The actual charges are different around the country.
 This section gives an overview of how local authorities decide whether to charge you.

 - You may get free aftercare services under section 117 of the Mental Health Act 1983.

 - If you aren’t happy with the amount your local authority is charging, then you should ask for a review of your financial circumstances.

 A residential social care service means things like care or nursing home accommodation and care.
 A ‘non-residential service’ is other types of social care including: